What Is Cervical Cancer?

 - Loop Electrocautery Excision Procedure (LEEP) - suspicious area is removed with a loop device and the remaining tissue is vaporized with electrical current; similar to a cone biopsy

 If the diagnosis is cervical cancer, more tests may be run to determine the "stage" or extent of the disease - how far it has spread - and the best treatment strategy.
 These tests may include:

 - Imaging studies such as X-rays, CT scans (computed tomography), MRIs (magnetic resonance imaging), and PET scans (positron emission tomography)

 Treatment depends on the individual patient and their cancer, but typically involves one or more of the following:

 - Surgery - Surgery can be used in early cervical cancer to remove the cancerous cells, usually by removing the uterus (radical hysterectomy) and surrounding lymph nodes.

 - Radiation - uses high-energy X-rays to kill cancer cells

-- Chemotherapy - uses drugs typically given intravenously (through a vein) to destroy cancer cells
+- Chemotherapy - uses medications, typically given intravenously (through a vein), to destroy cancer cells

 - Immunotherapy.
 Some patients with uterine cancers are candidates for immunotherapy.
 Immunotherapy is also given through an infusion into a vein but works by stimulating the immune system against the cancer.